-XenZone was established in 2001 with the purpose of making it easy and safe for all generations to access the best emotional and mental health services as and when they need them.
+XenZone was established in 2001 to make it easy and safe for all generations to access the best mental health and emotional well-being services as and when they need them.

-We are Organisational Members of the BACP (British Association of Counsellors and Psychotherapists).
+We are Organisational Members of the British Association of Counsellors and Psychotherapists (BACP).
 All clinical staff hold memberships with the various bodies that monitor the counselling and psychotherapy professions, such as the United Kingdom Council for Psychotherapy, the Health Professions Council and the BACP.

 Our Vision and Values

 Our vision is to lead the way in using digital technology to remove barriers to achieving emotional and mental health.

 Innovative – We love technology and are passionate advocates of its use to improve and enhance the delivery of our services.
 We continuously innovate, blending digital delivery with traditional methods to create therapeutic services and supportive communities which are user-centered, co-productive and effective.

 Team players – We respect, listen to and communicate with, our staff, customers, suppliers, and community, striving to be honest, friendly and collaborative at all times.